 And More…

-With the loss of the pavilion this year, were exploring other options for FOOT activities in the parks, and we would like your input!
+With likley loss of Normal Hall use in 2027, were exploring other options for FOOT activities in the parks, and we would like your input!
 Some ideas we have are a nature-themed family movie event, an acorn harvest, and constructing goat-proof cages around new oak trees (see photo).

 The links below take you to archived FOOT Announcements and Events which are grouped by year as Google Docs.